Liphos/ScreenRecorder/README.md

 # ScreenRecorder
 ScreenRecorder is a project that allows recording of screen, mouse, keyboard and gamepad inputs to form a dataset.
+The dataset will be composed of a folder containing the images(png, jpeg or webp) and a json for each input(screen timestamps, mouse, keyboard and gamepad).
 The objective is to facilitate the creation of a dataset of human computer interactions on several tasks(exploring the web, working with excel, playing games).
 This repository adopted the one script ideology. *main.py* contains all the code, the rest are tests and scripts to determinate optimal parameters.